Century of Humiliation

 Chinese nationalists in the 1920s and the 1930s dated the Century of Humiliation to the mid-19th century, on the eve of the First Opium War amidst the dramatic political unraveling of Qing China that followed.

-Defeats by foreign powers cited as part of the Century of Humiliation include the following:
+Defeats by foreign powers cited as part of the Century of Humiliation include the following (WIP):

 Collapse of Qing Dynasty

-ROC defeated Qing Dynasty during the Xinhai Rebellion to abolish monarchy and kicked out the Manchus.
+ROC defeated Qing Dynasty during the Xinhai Rebellion of 1911 to abolish monarchy and kicked out the Manchus.

 How to draw